 5. Norway knighted a penguin.
 More than once.

 Did you know there’s a penguin more aristocratic than you?
 One of our favourite fun facts about Europe is that Scotland’s Edinburgh Zoo is home to a knighted penguin named Brigadier Sir Nils Olav III.
 He’s the mascot and colonel-in-chief of the Norwegian King’s Guard and he’s the third king penguin to serve.
 The first Sir Olav penguin served between 1972 and 1987.

 6. St. Peter’s Basilica is the largest church in Europe

 Looking for impressive churches?
 It’s got to be St. Peter’s Basilica in Vatican City, in Rome.
-Standing at 222 metres long, 152 metres wide, 137 metres tall, and with a capacity for 60,000 people, this is not only the largest church in Europe but the whole world.
+Standing at 222 metres long, 152 metres wide, 137 meters tall, and with a capacity for 60,000 people, this is not only the largest church in Europe but the whole world.
 Seems fitting that the church is in Vatican City, the home of the Pope.

-RELATED CONTENT: Italy’s free wine fountain, and other bizarre Italian facts
+We think you’ll also like: Italy’s free wine fountain, and other bizarre Italian facts